4-Week TEFL Course in Chiang Mai, Thailand

 What are the requirements to teach English in Thailand?

-To teach English in Thailand, you’ll need:
+To teach English in Thailand, you’ll typically need:

-– a clean health checkWhat type of visa do I need to teach English in Thailand?
+Do I need a degree to teach English in Thailand?

 Can non-native English speakers teach English in Thailand?